Skip to:

 Enhancement 5: Season to Taste

 Don't underestimate the power of simple seasonings.
-A touch of salt and freshly ground black pepper can elevate the overall flavor profile.
+A touch of salt and freshly ground black pepper can elevate the overall flavor profile of your reheated risotto, bringing out its best qualities.

 Remember: Season carefully and taste as you go to avoid over-seasoning.